Here's how the freight rail strike could affect you – KION546

 “Efficient rail operations are critical to the Port of Los Angeles,” said Gene Seroka, the port’s executive director.
 “With two-thirds of our cargo leaving California by rail, the supply chain and the US economy need all of us working at maximum effort.”

 The peak season for imported goods heading to retailers ahead of the holiday shopping period is now.
-The National Retail Federation said last week it is concerned about shortages later this year if there is a rail strike now.
+The National Retail Federation said last week it is concerned about shortages later this year if there is a rail strike.

 “We are in the middle of the peak import season,” said the trade group.
 “Any rail network disruptions this month could have long-lasting negative effects on this important selling season.
 Product delays and shortages are correlated with inflation.”